strapi/documentation/docusaurus/docs/cloud/account/account-billing.md

 From the subscription management modal, you can view and modify any current subscription.
 This includes upgrading or downgrading to another plan.

 :::caution
 If you choose to downgrade to another plan but your current usage exceeds the limits of that plan, you are taking the risk of getting charged for the overages.
-You may also lose access to some features.
+Not also that you may lose access to some features: for example, downgrading to the Developer plan which doesn't include the Backups feature, would make you lose all your project's backups.
 Please refer to [Usage & Billing](/cloud/getting-started/usage-billing) for more information.
 :::

 <ThemedImage